NWalker4483/Moonbear/README.md

 In order to simplify powering the nano I chose to pull power from the RC battery to a LM2596 as shown above.

 <img width="200px"  src="images/image12.jpg" alt="Wiring Diagram"/>
-Connect the Arduino micro and the HC06 as defined above if the references aren't clear in the photos the pen definitions can be found at the top of the arduino [script](src/roboguide/arduino/src/src.ino)
+Connect the Arduino micro and the HC06 as defined above if the references aren't clear in the photos, the pin definitions can be found at the top of the arduino [script](src/roboguide/arduino/src/src.ino)

 ## Software Setup
 ### ROS